 Documents held by legal practitioners

-- documents prepared by a solicitor for the client, or predominantly for the purposes of the client, for the purposes of the client’s matter
+- documents prepared by the lawyer for the client, or predominantly for the purposes of the client, for the purposes of the client’s matter; and

-- documents received by a solicitor from a third party in the course of the solicitor’s retainer, for or on behalf of the client or for the purposes of a client’s matter and intended for the use or information of the client.3
+- documents received by the lawyer from a third party in the course of the lawyer’s retainer, for or on behalf of the client or for the purposes of a client’s matter and intended for the use or information of the client.4

 Outsourced legal work and RTI applications